 Having a baby is one of the best gifts in life, but it’s also a big change.
 Your career, social life, and sleep may end up taking the backseat while you focus on caring for your little one.
 While you can expect many firsts along the incredible road to raising a child, debt and financial stress shouldn’t be on that list of new experiences.

 Thankfully, there are many avenues to find financial assistance.
 Take a look at the main costs of pregnancy and the different resources that provide financial help for pregnant women.

-What is the real cost of pregnancy?
+What is the real cost of having a baby?

-The costs associated with prenatal and postnatal care can be as enormous as they are varied.
+Labor and delivery costs can be as enormous as they are varied.
 This makes it difficult for expecting parents to know how much to budget for maternity bills.